Spyro: Spyro Reignited Trilogy (2018)

 Discussions around the relaunch of Spyro began as early as 2014.
 In a July 2014 interview with The Daily Telegraph, Sony Computer Entertainment CEO, Andrew House stated that his team was considering bringing Spyro back.
 House stated that he believed video gamers would be interested in revisiting a character from their youth.
 Later that same year, Insomniac Games CEO Ted Price also stated that making a new Spyro game was a possibility.
 In 2017, developer Vicarious Visions stated that they were aware of how high the popular demand was for a revival of the classic Spyro series.
 In a statement they said, "just keep asking".
 Spyro Reignited Trilogy was officially announced on 5 April 2018 and was originally going to be released on 21 September 2018 for PlayStation 4 and Xbox One, before being delayed to 13 November 2018.
-The game was developed by Skylanders developer Toys for Bob and was ported to Microsoft Windows and Nintendo Switch, with a release date of 3 September 2019.
+The game was developed by Toys for Bob and was ported to Microsoft Windows and Nintendo Switch, with a release date of 3 September 2019.

 Other games

 In addition to Crash Purple and Spyro Orange, Spyro has made various crossover appearances in the Crash Bandicoot series.
 Spyro appears as a playable character in the Game Boy Advance version of Crash Nitro Kart, and makes a cameo appearance in Crash Twinsanity.
 The characters Spyro, Cynder, Dark Spyro, Sparx the Dragonfly and Malefor also made appearances in the Skylanders series, including all six mainline games and the television series.
 Elements from the Spyro series were added to Crash Team Racing Nitro-Fueled as part of a post-launch game update in August 2019.
 Spyro, Hunter, and Gnasty Gnorc appear as playable characters, along with Spyro-themed karts and a "Spyro Circuit" race track.
 Spyro-themed parade and pool floats appear in Crash Bandicoot 4: It's About Time, while both Spyro and Dark Spyro have major roles in Crash Bandicoot: On the Run!
+Spyro, Elora and Ripto made appearances as playable characters in season 3 of Crash Team Rumble.